LibraryCarpentry/lc-shell/episodes/03-free-text.md

 So for this final exercise we're going to leap forward a little in terms of difficulty to a scenario where we won't learn about everything that is happening in detail or discuss at length each command.
-We're going to prepare and pull apart a text to show the potential of using the Unix shell in research.
+We're going to prepare and pull apart texts to demonstrate some of the potential applications of the Unix shell.
 And where commands we've learnt about are used, I've left some of the figuring out to do to you - so please refer to your notes if you get stuck!

-**NB: leave 10 minutes at the end to go through final bits**
+Before going an further, speak to the person next to and choose which type of text you'd like to work on together.
+You have three options:

+- An example of hand transcribed text: *Gulliver's Travels* (1735)
+- An example of text captured by an optical character recognition process: *General Report on the Physiography of Maryland.
+A dissertation, etc. (Reprinted from Report of Maryland State Weather Service.)
+[With maps and illustrations.]* 1898 (from [https://dx.doi.org/10.21250/db12](https://dx.doi.org/10.21250/db12))
+- An example of a webpage: Piper's World (a GeoCities page from 1999 saved at [archive.org](http://wayback.archive.org/web/20091020080943/http:/geocities.com/Heartland/Hills/7649/diary.html))

+## Option 1: Hand transcribed text

-## Grabbing a text, cleaning it up
+### Grabbing a text, cleaning it up

-*Work on this exercise with the person next to you*

 Head to: